-Arrielle Nicolas is a 2017 graduate from Florida Career College’s Medical Assistant Program.
+Arrielle Nicolas is a 2017 graduate from Florida Career College’s Medical Assisting Program.
 She lives in West Palm Beach, Florida with her daughter and has used her FCC experience to help her continue her education and create a better life for her family.

 Q: Why did you choose the Medical Assistant Program?